What is Drop Shipping and How Does it Work?

 Drop shipping is a retail fulfillment method where a business doesn’t keep the products it sells in stock.
 When a drop shipping retailer sells a product, it purchases the item directly from a third party (a manufacturer, wholesaler, or another retailer) that ships the product to a customer.

-So, if your business adopts drop shipping, you act as a storefront that customers visit and order products from.
-Once they place an order, you charge the consumer, and the drop shipper charges you.
-You never handle the actual products.
+If your business adopts this drop shipping model, you act as a storefront that customers visit to place their orders.
+Once they place an order, your business charges the consumer, and the drop shipper charges you.
+You never handle the shipping and handling of the actual products.
+As a drop shipper, this allows you to focus on expanding your customer base and growing your brand — without the headaches and costs associated with stocking and shipping inventory.

 How does drop shipping work?